Clidinium bromide

 Clidinium bromide (INN) is an anticholinergic (specifically a muscarinic antagonist) drug.
 It may help symptoms of cramping and abdominal/stomach pain by decreasing stomach acid, and slowing the intestines.
-It is commonly prescribed in combination with chlordiazepoxide (a benzodiazepine derivative) using the brand name Normaxin.
+It is commonly prescribed in combination with chlordiazepoxide (a benzodiazepine derivative) using the brand name Librax,Normaxin CC.

 Uses

 Peptic ulcer disease

 Used in fixed combination with chlordiazepoxide as adjunctive therapy in the treatment of peptic ulcer disease; however, no conclusive data that antimuscarinics aid in the healing, decrease the rate of recurrence, or prevent complications of peptic ulcers.

 With the advent of more effective therapies for the treatment of peptic ulcer disease, antimuscarinics have only limited usefulness in this condition.

 GI motility disturbances

 Used in fixed combination with chlordiazepoxide in the treatment of functional GI motility disturbances (e.g., irritable bowel syndrome).

 Has limited efficacy in treatment of GI motility disturbance and should only be used if other measures (e.g., diet, sedation, counseling, amelioration of environmental factors) have been of little or no benefit.